Flexible Spending Account and Health Savings Account

 What is a Flexible Spending Account (FSA)?

-A flexible spending account (FSA) is type of savings account that allows employees to pay for "out-of-pocket" expenses for eligible medical and/or daycare expenses at a tax-free advantage.
+A flexible spending account (FSA) is a type of savings account that allows employees to pay for "out-of-pocket" expenses for eligible medical and/or daycare expenses at a tax-free advantage.
 Unlike a health savings account, a flexible spending account is a "use it or lose it" plan in which funds that are set aside for that calendar year will be lost if funds have not been used by March 15 of the following year or one month after termination/separation of employment.
 This benefit requires re-enrollment each year.
 View the FSA video from PNC Bank about flexible spending accounts for more information.

 There are two types of flexible spending accounts available at Kent State:

-- Health Care Flexible Spending Account - (HCFSA) allows you to be reimbursed for expenses that are not covered under the health care plans for yourself and your eligible dependents.
+- Health Care Flexible Spending Account (PDF) - (HCFSA) allows you to be reimbursed for expenses that are not covered under the health care plans for yourself and your eligible dependents.